-- 1. Familiarize yourself with this manual.

-- 2. Shut down the engine and disconnect the positive battery cable to ensure that the pump will remain inoperative.

-- 3. Allow the pump to completely cool if overheated.

-- 4. Check the temperature and make sure pump is cool before opening any covers, plates, or plugs.
+- 1. Familiarize yourself with this man- - 2.
+Shut down the engine and disconnect the positive battery cable to ensure that the pump will remain inoperative. - 3.
+Allow the pump to completely cool if overheated. - 4.
+Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.